 *pure – Some supplement makers of lower quality add all kinds of things to their collagen products in an effort to hype them up; you may want to steer clear of them.

 What does hydrolyzed collagen mean?

-Hydrolyzed simply means that whatever it is (in this case, collagen) has been broken down using water.
+Anything described as hydrolyzed simply means that whatever it is has been broken down using water.

 hydro – Greek for water